 What are Symptoms of Brake Rotor Failure?

-What are Implications of Brake Rotor Failure?
+What are Consequences of Brake Rotor Failure?

 If you have questions or concerns about brake rotors, your vehicle's braking system, or any of your vehicle's components, come into your local Pep Boys where we can answer any question, help you find any part, or perform any vehicle service you might need.